neilspurgeon/rcloud/README.md

 - Add duration to track info.
 - Album, Artist, and Track filters in both library and search results.
 - Add signup/login routes.
 Use user model to store Rdio and SoundCloud connect access tokens and info.

+#####UI/UX
+- Add rollover and hover states to buttons.
+- Animate/auto-scroll current track text when it gets cut off.
+- Add loading animated SVG loading icon for search and library.
+- Add connect prompt/overlay if user is not connected.